 When defending we should adopt the standard practice of returning partner's suit.
-After we have done so here, partner's $\bigstar K J$ gobble up declarer's remaining $\bigstar Q$ 10 and the defence take the first five tricks.
+After we have done so here, partner's $\bigstar K$ J gobble up declarer's remaining $\bigstar Q$ 10 and the defense take the first five tricks.
 One down before West gets his foot in the door.

-What would have happened had we switched to the Q at trick two?
+What would have happened had we switched to the •Q at trick two?

 Declarer would have taken his Ace and proceeded to take five Hearts and four Clubs in rapid succession for an overtrick.
-Partner (like Queen Victoria) would not have been amused.
+Partner (rather like Britain's Queen Victoria) would not have been amused.

 A sound general rule here is to lead back partner's suit unless it is obvious not to do so.
-If we do decide to switch to another suit we had better have a good reason for doing so...
+If we do decide to shift to another suit we had better have a good reason for doing so...

 One further point.
 Although it matters little on this deal it is the right play to lead back the higher card from a doubleton.
-When we have the ± 9 4 left at trick two we should lead the ± 9 rather than the ± 4 .
+When we have the \$\ddot 9\$ 4 left at trick two we should lead the \$\ddot 9\$ rather than the \$\ddot 4\$.
 On some deals (trust us!) that will be important.

-VB#7 Y1 General Hands ACOL Contract: 45 By: South
+VB#7 Y1 General Hands SA Contract: 4S By: South

 Date: 24/03/2016 Board #: 5

 Dealer: North Vulnerable: None

 Play this hand online!